Spy agencies silent over funding

 "But I can't give a categorical view on that because I do not know the background.
 And that is the catch-22 with spy agencies.
 At the end of the day, it comes down to the integrity of the Prime Minister and the good judgement of the Prime Minister as the guardian of the public interest."

-Next story in Political: PM rules out more asset sales
+Next story in Politics: PM rules out more asset sales

 Copyright © 2014, Radio New Zealand